-Even since then, it has made a name in the VPN industry; in fact, it’s synonymous with everything a Virtual Private Network wants to be and keeps making news as the best VPN to hide from ISP surveillance.
+Even since then, it has made a name in the VPN industry; in fact, it’s synonymous with everything a Virtual Private Network wants to be and keeps making news.

 ExpressVPN is located in the British Virgin Islands, a country free from surveillance alliances, censorship, and data retention laws.